Leadership for independent choreographers

 Phoenix Dance Theatre, and then went on to be Company Manager, and later Company & Tour Manager for The Royal Ballet.

-and professional development for those working in dance.
-He completed the MBA for Senior Leaders in Arts & Culture in 2022, is a Fellow of the Royal Society of Arts and the Chartered Management Institute and was awarded an MBE in the New Year’s Honours list 2020 for ‘services to Dance, particularly during the Covid-19 Response’.
+He completed the MBA for Senior Leaders in Arts & Culture in 2022, is a Fellow of the Royal Society of Arts and the Chartered Management Institute, and was awarded an MBE in the New Year’s Honours list 2020 for ‘services to Dance, particularly during the Covid-19 Response’.

 Charlie Brittain